 How much do your delegations cost?

 Our standard rate is $180 per person per day.
 This includes all programming, interpretation, lodging, meals, and transportation (excluding airfare to and from Tucson).
-We require a $500 deposit from groups and a $100 deposit from individuals at the time of booking, to reserve your space.
-BorderLinks offers special rates for different types of delegations, to inquire about pricing please email us.
+We require a $500 deposit from groups and a $100 deposit from individuals at the time of booking to reserve your space.
+BorderLinks offers special rates for some delegations, as we believe that all should be able to participate in our programs regardless of financial resources.
+Email email@example.com to inquire about pricing.

 How do I schedule a delegation for my group? for myself?